anyoptimization/pymoo/docs/source/customization/custom.md

         # The input of has the following shape (n_parents, n_matings, n_var)
         _, n_matings, n_var = X.shape

-        # The output owith the shape (n_offsprings, n_matings, n_var)
+        # The output with the shape (n_offsprings, n_matings, n_var)
-        # Because there the number of parents and offsprings are equal it keeps the shape of X
+        # Because the number of parents and offspring are equal it keeps the shape of X
         Y = np.full_like(X, None, dtype=object)

         # for each mating provided